 With at least three weeks notice, a team may elect to host some of their home games away from the league home base of Broomfield Commons, Victoria or Country Estates.
 Home games must be within 10 miles of these venues.
 Priority will be given to clubs which can host two games consecutively.
 Exceptions will be made to reduce drive times on a case by case basis.
 Clubs that host games will cover the entire cost of the field.
 A single game may be scheduled only in the event that referees accept the match.
 If the league has difficulty assigning referees, there may be an added referee fee of up to $100 (covering actual league costs).
 Teams charging for admission shall provide the opposing team with 20 tickets.

 Teams asking for ANY game to be rescheduled must pay a $50 reschedule fee.
 Any game rescheduled within 7 days of the original date and time will be charged the full referee fees of $200 in addition to the $50 reschedule fee.
 Teams traveling to a tournament or other scheduled team event such as a wedding must provide the league with at lease three weeks notice.

 Changes may be denied.
 It is your responsibility to communicate with the league in a timely manner.

-Any team forfeiting a game for any reason will have 1 point deducted from their final standings.
-A team forfeiting more than one game in a season will be removed from the league and will receive no refund.
+Any team forfeiting a game FOR ANY REASON will have 1 point deducted from their final standings.
+A team forfeiting more than one game in a season may be removed from the league and will receive no refund.

 A game day no call, no show forfeit incurs a fine of $100.
 You must give the league and other team at least 90 minutes notice BY PHONE AND EMAIL.
 If the opposing team drives to the field, they will receive the $100 directly from the team forfeiting.
 Refusal to pay the fine within three (3) days of the forfeit, will result in immediate removal from the league with no refund.